 Several months back we joined a call with colleagues who were interviewing Larry Fink, the CEO of Blackrock.
 Blackrock – already a very passive, ETF driven shop – had just announced that it was firing several prominent active fund managers, and that a more quantitative, passive, or systematic, manager (aka a robot) would replace them.

-It’s October of 2017, and that makes me old.
-Old enough that I’ve seen quite a lot in the world of psychology and investing, but wise enough to be certain that I don’t know everything there is to know, and never will.
-Thirty years ago, in the autumn of 1987, I wasn’t old enough to know much of anything at all, and too young to know how little that was.
+It all started for me over 30 years ago.
+Today, I’m old enough that I’ve seen quite a lot in the world of psychology and investing, but wise enough to be certain that I don’t know everything there is to know, and never will.
+In the autumn of 1987, I wasn’t old enough to know much of anything at all, and too young to know how little that was.

 We are human.
 Human beings make mistakes.
 We make lots of mistakes.
 We’re always trying to identify and eradicate them, but they happen.
 As we investigate fundamentals, much of our work revolves around meeting with management teams, and developing conviction in their ability to steer a business down the road.